 We assessed the impact of removing anomalies from the dataset on hydrological indicators by calculating change rates in hydrological indicators before and after cleaning the time series.
-Removing the anomalies had little or no impact on the high-flow indicator values, while those of low-flow indicators could slightly increase.
+Removing the anomalies had little or no impact on the change rate of high-flow indicator values, while those of low-flow indicators could slightly increase.

-The higher impacts were observed for Q1, Q5, VCN305, and QMNA5, with most (first to third quartiles) of the change rates being between 0% and 6.4%, 0% and 3.9%, 0% and 2.1%, and 0% and 3.0%, respectively (Fig. 7a), while a substantial proportion of the stations showed higher change rates for those indicators.
-Removing the anomalies from the time series had a lower impact on Q50 with most of the changes rates being between 0% and 2.7% and a negligible impact on Q95, Q99, and QJXA10 with most of the change rates lower than 1%.
-The change rates of monthly mean streamflow were also negligible overall (Fig. 7b).
-Most of the stations showed change rates in the monthly mean streamflow from 0% to 1% in winter months and from 0% to 2.6% during summer months; i.e. the monthly mean streamflow in-
+The higher impacts were observed for Q1, Q5, VCN305, and QMNA5 with most (first to third quartiles) of the change rates being between 0 and 6.4 %, 0 and 3.9 %, and 0 and 2.1 %, and 0 and 3.0 %, respectively (Figure 7, a), while a substantial proportion of the stations showed higher change rates for those indicators.
+Removing the anomalies from the time series had a lower impact on Q50 with most of the changes rates being between 0 and 2.7 %, and a negligible impact on Q95, Q99, and QJXA10, and VCN305 with most of the change rates lower than 1 %.
+The change rates of monthly mean streamflow were also negligible overall (Figure 7, b).
+Most of the stations showed change rates in the monthly mean streamflow from 0 to 1 %

-Figure 3.
-Individual statistics on (a) the percentage of time reported as an anomaly and (b) the inter-evaluator percentage of agreement for time steps with an anomaly detection.
-Statistics are displayed by box plots, where the lower and upper hinges correspond to the 25th and 75th quantiles, the vertical bar is the median, the upper and lower whiskers extend up to 1.5 times the interquartile distance from the 25th and 75th quantiles, and the dots are the outliers beyond the end of the whiskers.
-Each row relates to one evaluator and the number of time series they analysed.
-The vertical blue line is the median value considering all evaluators.
+Figure 6.
+Distribution of (a) length of initial observed streamflow time series and cleaned observed streamflow time series, and (b) percentage of time identified as anomalies using the union of anomalies by station.
+Statistics are displayed by boxplots where the lower and upper hinges correspond to the 25th and 75th quantiles, the vertical bar is the median, the upper and lower whiskers extend up to 1.5 times the interquartile distance from the 25th and 75th quantiles, and the dots are the outliers beyond the end of the whiskers.
+The dashed blue line relates to the mean of each population.

-creased by less than 2.6% after we removed the anomalies from the time series.
+in winter months and from 0 to 2.6 % during summer months, i.e., the monthly mean streamflow increased by less than 2.6 % after we removed the anomalies from the time series.